Suraj-Sharma001/CodeX/README.md

-# CodeTrack AI - Full Stack Implementation
+# CodeX - Full Stack Implementation

 This is a complete production-ready implementation of CodeTrack AI, a personal coding journey tracker and revision system.